Skip to content

 The bus: cheaper and more frequent, but out of the centre

 The bus is the fallback that many people default to, and it is a perfectly good one.
-Coaches run very frequently across the day, with a range of operators covering the route, and the fare undercuts the train a little, so if departure times suit you better it costs almost nothing to choose the bus instead.
+Coaches run very frequently across the day, with a range of operators covering the route, and the fare undercuts the Soko fare a little, so if departure times suit you better it costs almost nothing to choose the bus instead.
 Reckon on about an hour and twenty minutes for the journey.

 Driving: only for a wider loop

-Serbia has one quirk that works in your favour on the motorway: there is no vignette to buy.
+Serbia has one quirk that works in your favour on the motorway: there’s no vignette to buy.
 Instead you take a ticket on entry and pay the toll at a booth as you leave, so the Belgrade-Novi Sad stretch is a simple pay-as-you-go section with nothing to sort out in advance.
 The full detail on licences, the international permit, deposits, tolls without a vignette and Belgrade’s parking zones lives in our dedicated guide to car rental in Serbia, which is worth a read before you pick up keys.

 Making it a day trip